-Loading content with AJAX is used by a lot of WordPress themes and plugins to show content and extend functionality without reloading the page.
+Loading content with AJAX is used by a lot of WordPress themes and plugins (like WooCommerce) to show content and extend functionality without reloading the page.
 For a fully multilingual website, we need to translate AJAX strings in WordPress, as well as standard strings from your posts and pages.

 In WordPress, you’ll see ajax strings in: